castai/docs/docs/getting-started.md

 You can skip this step if you have a free trial activated.

-CAST AI will need to have access to your cloud to be able to orchestrate and optimize it.
+CAST AI will need your cloud credentials to call cloud APIs, so the platform can create, orchestrate and optimize clusters for you.
 Your credentials will be encrypted and stored in a secure way, and you can opt out and remove them any time you want.
 If you remove the credentials - you are free to use the Kubernetes provisioned cluster as it is but you will lose all the managed service benefits and features that CAST AI offers.

 ### Amazon Web Services credentials